Framework · Methodology

 Use a better process before making a costly decision.

-A stronger decision usually begins with a stronger framework.
+A stronger decision usually begins with a stronger process.
 If you want a clearer basis for judgment before you commit, that is what this process is built to provide.